dusk-network/dusk-blockchain/docs/wire.md

 // Let's say we have established a TCP connection with a peer here

-// Make NetAddress structs for `from` and `to` fields ip, err := wire.GetLocalIP() // Error handling omitted for clarity from := payload.NewNetAddress(ip, cfg.Port)
+// Make NetAddress structs for `from` and `to` fields ip, err := util.GetLocalIP() // Error handling omitted for clarity from := payload.NewNetAddress(ip, cfg.Port)
 to := payload.NewNetAddress(peer.Addr, peer.Port)